clairedn/cuda_multimulti_DDM/README.md

    - Accumulates results for all available frame pairs

 9. For each lambda value in `lambda.txt`:
-   - Calculates q = 2π/lambda for spatial frequency analysis
+   - Calculates the corresponding q value for spatial frequency analysis
    - Creates azimuthal average masks in Fourier space for each q-value

 10. **Angular Analysis** (if enabled):